scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[73:6]** And wild beasts will come from the forest and minister unto men, and asps and dragons will come forth from their holes to submit themselves to a little child.

-**[73:7]** And women shall no longer then have pain when they bear, nor will they suffer torment when they yield the fruit of the womb.
+**[73:7]** And women shall no longer then have pain when they bear, nor will they suffer torment when they yield the fruit of the womb."

-**[74:1]** And it will come to pass in those days that the reapers will not grow weary, nor those that build be toilworn; for the works will of themselves speedily advance with those who do them in much tranquillity.
+**[74:1]** "And it will come to pass in those days that the reapers will not grow weary, nor those that build be toilworn; for the works will of themselves speedily advance with those who do them in much tranquillity.

 **[74:2]** For that time is the consummation of that which is corruptible, and the beginning of that which is not corruptible.

 **[74:3]** Therefore those things which were predicted will belong to it: therefore it is far away from evils, and near to those things which die not.

 **[74:4]** This is the bright lightning which came after the last dark waters."

 **[75:1]** And I answered and said: "Who can understand, O Lord, Thy goodness?
 For it is incomprehensible.